Get an annual AARP membership for only $9. Offer ends 12/11.

 A Rise in Home Care

 The market for home care is exploding thanks to the wave of baby boomers reaching their golden years and the need for lower-priced alternatives to institutional care.
-According to the Bureau of Labor Statistics, the number of home health and care aides will expand to more than 1.3 million by 2020, a 70% increase from 2010.
+According to the Bureau of Labor Statistics, the number of home health and care aides will expand to more than 1.3 million by 2020, a 70 percent increase from 2010.

 Home health care employees are typically RNs, LPNs, physical therapists, home care aides, occupational therapists, and social workers.
 Home care aides help with activities of daily living (ADLs) such as bathing, dressing, toileting, and grooming.
 They assist with instrumental ADLs, such as housekeeping, meal prep, laundry, and transportation.